Distributed Safe Control Design and Probabilistic Safety Verification for Multi-Agent Systems: Distributed Safe Control Law

-The first computation step uses auxiliary variables $\lambda_{il}^k$ and $\lambda_{li}^k$ which constitute estimates of the neighbouring terms $h_{le}(x_l)$.
+The first computation step uses auxiliary variables $\lambda_{il}^k$ and $\lambda_{li}^k$.
+The difference $\lambda_{il}^k-\lambda_{li}^k$ constitutes estimates of the neighbouring terms $h_{le}(u_l)$. $\lambda_{il}^0$ is initialized arbitrarily.
+As we will show in Theorem \ref{th:speed}, the initialization will not influence convergence to the optimizer.
 Among all these variables, $\lambda_{le}^k$ for $l\in\mathcal{N}_i\cap\mathcal{V}_e$ are updated and stored by neighbours.
-They are available by agent $i$ via communication in Step \ref{step:firstcommunication}.
-We note here that for all $l\in\mathcal{N}_i\cap\mathcal{V}_e$, $\lambda_{il}$ and $\lambda_{li}$ are all scalars, hence the communication burden will not be high.
-The second computation step is to update the local auxiliary variables by means of \eqref{step:secondcomputation}.
-Part of the dual variables used in the update are received from the neighbours in the second communication round, i.e. Step \ref{step:secondcommunication}.
-Here the update is a gradient-like procedure, with stepsize $\gamma>0$.
-The dual variables will be bounded provided that the auxiliary variables are also bounded.
+They are available to agent $i$ via communication in Step \ref{step:firstcommunication}.
+The second computation step is to update the local auxiliary variables \eqref{step:secondcomputation}.
+Part of the dual variables used in the update are received from the neighbours at Step \ref{step:secondcommunication}.
+Here the update is a gradient-like procedure, with stepsize $\gamma^k>0$.

-Algorithm \ref{al:dcbf} is fully distributed, where the two computation and communication steps can be carried out locally by each agent.
-Differently from the setting in \cite[Algorithm RSDD]{notarnicola2019constraint}, the relaxation penalty in the cost includes now a quadratic term.
-This renders the cost function strongly convex, allowing for superior convergence properties and ensuring the minimizer $u_i^*$ is unchanged.
-These properties are illustrated in the following lemma.